itsafavi/telegram-send-message/README.md

 # telegram-send-message
 It's Free!
-But consider a donate, I need that.
+But consider a donatation, I need that... lol